 Cost: Single day tickets are $40 Friday and Saturday, with single day tickets for Sunday coming in at $35.
 Three day tickets will run $85 this year with VIP event passes will be available.
-Tickets go on sale October of 2018.
+Tickets are on sale now.

 Boasting close to 40,000 attendees each year, the Southeastern Wildlife Exposition (SEWE) has become a favorite annual event in the Lowcountry.
 The expo is a three day celebration of wildlife and the natural world.
 As the largest event of its kind in the country, SEWE shines a light on nature through conservation education, sporting and wildlife demonstrations, outdoor education and nature booths, as well as a variety of fine art exhibits.
 Congratulations to Ryan Kirby for being selected as the 2023 SEWE Featured Artist.